 Position One – The Purchase

-Once a threat is perceived and you decide you are going to draw and shoot, you orient your stance toward the threat and begin your draw sequence.
-Quickly, your dominant hand moves to form its grip on the pistol grip; this is the only chance you will have to get a proper grip on your pistol out-of-the-gate.
-Index with the web of the dominant hand high on the backstrap (set your dominant hand as high as you can on the backstrap that curves under the rear of the slide), extend the trigger finger straight and then grip the pistol with the three lower fingers.
-Refer to Figure 1.
+Once a threat is identified and you have decided to draw and shoot, orient your stance toward the threat and begin the draw sequence.
+Quickly, your dominant hand moves to establish a proper grip on the pistol—the only opportunity to secure a correct grip right out of the gate.
+Position the web of your dominant hand as high as possible on the backstrap, which curves beneath the rear of the slide.
+Extend your trigger finger straight alongside the frame, then close the grip with your three lower fingers.
+(See Figure 1.)

 Position Two – The Marriage

-Your dominant hand has its proper grip on the pistol and you draw the pistol from the holster.
-As soon as the pistol is clear from the holster, it is immediately pointed in the direction of the threat (refer to Figure 2) or while moving to the centerline of the body to meet the support hand.
-When both hands come together this is called the marriage.
+With your dominant hand securely gripping the pistol, draw the weapon from the holster.
+As soon as the pistol clears the holster, immediately point it in the direction of the threat (see Figure 2) or bring it toward the centerline of your body to meet your support hand.
+When both hands come together, this is known as the “marriage.”

 Position Three – The Presentation

-Your dominant hand begins to complete the two-handed grip and the muzzle is directed toward your threat.
-Refer to Figure 3.
-In this position, the finger is still off the trigger unless you intend to begin shooting.
-If the threat is close you may begin to engage from this position as you complete your presentation.
-This is the preferred ready position, with your finger off the trigger.
-The upper body should be semi-relaxed; watch tensing your shoulder muscles.
-Also, do not hunch your head forward; keep it naturally erect to a slight bit forward (keep it comfortable).
+Your dominant hand completes the two-handed grip while the muzzle remains directed toward the threat (see Figure 3).
+At this stage, your finger remains off the trigger unless you intend to initiate firing.
+If the threat is close, you may begin to engage from this position as you complete your presentation.
+This is the preferred ready position, with your finger safely off the trigger.

 Position Four – Full Presentation (Fire)

-This position is referred to as full presentation, and your most accurate shooting will be done from this position.
-Refer to Figures 4 & 5.
-If time permits, review your shooting fundamentals before the shot.
-Once the engagement is complete, remove your finger from the trigger only if the threat has been dealt with; remember to reset the trigger in your follow-through if the engagement is not complete and follow up shots are required.
+This position is known as full presentation, and it is where your most accurate shooting occurs (see Figures 4 & 5).
+If time allows, take a moment to review your shooting fundamentals before taking the shot.
+Once the engagement is complete, remove your finger from the trigger only if the threat has been neutralized.
+If the engagement is ongoing and follow-up shots are necessary, remember to maintain proper trigger reset during your follow-through.

 After all, it is the foundation on which IDPA is built on.
 Build your foundation on solid fundamentals and follow these tips to improve your training.